372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

             - This will compile and run the program and will show the averages for each assignment and the max score for a student

+(4) final_program.ruby
+    - This is the first step towards the final program to be submitted.
+Once it is done, it will play the game of Hangman with the user.
+This is done by the user first selecting which level of difficulty they would like to play at, the game choosing a phrase, and the user making guesses until a full Hangman is drawn or they win
+    - Currently, the program selects a word based off the level of difficulty selected by the user.
+It then gives them a hint to a topic the word is based off of.
+The first stages of displaying what how many letters are in that word are in progress.
+However it is keeping track of what the user is guessing and their score.
+In addition to all of this, the methods have been written to display the hangman, they just aren't being called yet.
+    - Next week, the goal will be to first finalize the hints given to the user, along with showing the Hangman and then lastly showing when the player wins or loses.
+    - To compile and run this program:
+	- Save this program onto your machine
+	 (a) Command Line
+	     - Make your way to the directory in which final_program.ruby is saved
+	     - type the command ruby final_program.ruby
+	     - Chose your level of choice and make your guesses!
+		Note: At this point the program will not end due to it not knowing whether you are winning or losing, despite it counting what answers you give that are incorrect
+	(b) Atom editor:
+	    - Load the file final_program.ruby into the workspace
+	    - Click Packages -> Script -> Run Script
+	    - This will compile and run the program, starting with a propmt to you to chose a level, and begin making guesses.
+		Note: At this point the program will not end due to it not knowing whether you are winning or losing, despite it counting what answers you give that are incorrect

 ------------------------------------------- MILESTONE 5 -------------------------------------------